troy-skim/text-analysis-exercise/README.md

   - the tic word column consumes 10 spaces
   - the number of occurrences column consumes 20 spaces
   - the percentage column consumes as much space as necessary
-  - columns are separated by the `/` characters - note that the text in any column should always be separated one space away from this separator - see example output
+  - columns are separated by the `/` characters - note that the text within any column should always be separated one space away from this separator - see example output
 - The search for tics must be case insensitive.
 - round all occurrences and percentages to the nearest integer.
 - limit the density to two decimal places.